codecov/codecov-javascript-bundler-plugins/packages/sveltekit-plugin/README.md

 # Codecov SvelteKit Plugin

+A SvelteKit plugin that provides bundle analysis support for Codecov.

-> [!WARNING]
+> [!NOTE]
-> These plugins are currently in beta and are subject to change.
+> This plugin only supports SvelteKit 2.x when building with Vite.
 >
-> A SvelteKit plugin that provides bundle analysis support for Codecov.
->
 > The plugin does not support code coverage, see our [docs](https://docs.codecov.com/docs/quick-start) to set up coverage today!

-> [!NOTE]
-> This plugin only supports SvelteKit 2.x when building with Vite.

 ## Installation